History in the making.

 (Full Article click HERE)

-After Diane's retirement in 2017, Mary Adams became the third director of Ahwatukee Preschool, continuing the tradition and vision of the previous directors.
-The preschool emphasizes innovation, integration, and collaboration among staff, families, and the church to create a safe environment for children's learning, play, and spiritual growth.
+In July 2024, Ahwatukee Preschool welcomed it’s fourth and current director, Heather Thomas to continue the tradition and vision of the previous directors.
+The preschool strives for innovation, integration, and collaboration among staff, families, and the church, in order to create a safe environment for children's learning, play, and spiritual growth.

 Mission: